ncoghlan/misc/notes/python3/questions_and_answers.rst

 new features in maintenance releases.
 Significantly, this allows the Python 2.7 IDLE to be brought more into line with the features of the Python 3.x version.

+**August 2013**: The first alpha of Python 3.4 was published. :pep:`429` covers the details of the Python 3.4 release cycle.
+Amongst other changes, Python 3.4 restored full support for the binary and text transform codecs that were reinstated in Python 3.2, while maintaining the "text encodings only" restriction for the convenience methods on the builtin types.

 When can we expect Python 3 to be the obvious choice for new projects?